wfroese/wfroese.github.io/_posts/2019-10-01-app-performance-utility-energy-data.md

 With method 1, this task becomes literally impossible pretty quickly as the number of meters and readings grows, while with methods 2 & 3 this is a nearly trivial task.

 ## You Want *How Much* RAM??
 My second fun story comes again from a data loading process.
-We were doing some stress testing to see how many meters & readings our system could feasibly load into the database in realistic times when we started to see the RAM usage of the loading process spike.
+We were doing some stress testing to see how many meters & readings our system could feasibly load when we started to see the RAM usage of the loading process spike.

 After some investigation, we found the loading process had the following: